 Involuntary Reactions or Excessive Force

 The law states that you must have ‘knowingly and willfully impeded an officer” or had a “general intent” to resist.
-If you moved your arms or body as a reflex motion to avoid injury or pain, then the conviction will likely not stand.
+If you moved your arms or body as a reflex motion to avoid injury or pain, then the charge will likely not stand.

 You also have the right to resist an officer without violence if the officer unlawfully arrests or detains you.